There’s an image that’s commonly used to portray cybercriminals.

 Empathy for the hacker matters more right now than ever before.
 Because, as we mentioned earlier, businesses are now judged by how well they protect their end user’s data.
 We really can’t stress this enough.
 The modern consumer has so much choice that any kind of security breach simply won’t be tolerated by them.
 They’ll take their business to a competitor and they’ll take their complaints to social media.

-The risk for companies, then, is that they lose the trust of their customers before they’ve even had the chance to properly build their reputation.
+The risk for companies is that they lose the trust of their customers before they’ve even had the chance to properly build their reputation.

 Fortunately, understanding how threats are evolving doesn’t rely on profiling hackers alone.
 It can be boosted with threat intelligence.